Schedule assistance ahead of time

 >>>!!Have this information ready before production cut over!!<<<

-If uplink is simply a DHCP enabled LAN network, an available LAN port on the modem is all that is needed.
+If ISP mode is simply a DHCP enabled LAN network, an available LAN port on the modem is all that is needed.

 Preconfigure LAN network

-Bring it online before taking to customer site.
-Configure the OmniBridge Zones (LAN) to match the same network scheme.
-Connect a test client, make sure you get an IP in the DHCP range you expect and go online.
+Connect a test computer and make sure you get an IP in the DHCP range you expect.

-Multiple LAN networks are available based on subscription type.
+Multiple LAN networks (Zones) are available based on subscription type.

 -> Lite = 1 Network, Standard=3 Networks, Pro=12 Networks